-Jana Kludas is Senior Data Scientist at The Unbelievable Machine Company and a team member at Data Science for Social Good Berlin.
+Jana Kludas is Senior Data Scientist at Bundesdruckerei GmbH and a team member at Data Science for Social Good Berlin.
 Previously she has done research on machine learning, artificial neural networks and artificial intelligence.

-Jens Ohlig currently works at Wikimedia Germany, where he focuses on community communication, data partnerships and data donations for Wikidata.
+Jens Ohlig currently works as an editor at Tagesspiegel Background.
+Before that he worked at Wikimedia Germany, where he focused on community communication, data partnerships and data donations for Wikidata.
 In 2012 he was part of the initial team that developed Wikibase, the software on which Wikidata is built.
 Before becoming a software developer, he studied translation and languages.
 He served as a board member for the Chaos Computer Club and supports various hackspaces.

 Regina M. Sipos is founder and director of the Social-Digital Innovation Initiative and is currently working on her doctorate on social innovation at the Technical University of Berlin, where she is also a research assistant.
 She is a steering committee member of the Centre for Internet and Human Rights at the European University Viadrina and a board member of the Global Innovation Gathering.